blockcypher/eth-docs/source/index.html.md

 - [Address API:](#address-api) Query information about addresses, and generate addresses.
 - [Transaction API:](#transaction-api) Information about transactions, how to generate/send your own.
 - [Contract API:](#contract-api) How to query contract and execute code on Ethereum.
+- [Events and Hooks:](#events-and-hooks) Reliable notifications system for a wide variety of events on blockchains, available through WebHooks or WebSockets.
+- [Payment Forwarding:](#payment-forwarding) Create one-time addresses that will automatically forward to an address of your choosing.
 - [Examples:](#examples) Various examples about Ethereum.

 ### Changelog and Errors